wpswings/points-and-rewards-for-woocommerce/README.txt

 Visit [**Points and Rewards for WooCommerce Documentation**](https://docs.makewebbetter.com/points-rewards-for-WooCommerce/?utm_source=MWB-PAR-org&utm_medium=MWB-org-page&utm_campaign=MWB-PAR-org) and learn more about the features and working of the plugin.

-== WHAT PREMIUM VERSION OF POINTS AND REWARDS FOR WOOCOMMERCE OFFERS ==
+== WHAT PREMIUM VERSION OF WOOCOMMERCE POINTS AND REWARDS OFFERS ==

 * Multilevel Membership
 * Generate Coupons Using The Points